vtex/shoreline/styleguides/admin/documentation/primitives/box.md

 ## Styles

-With the <highlight message="styles"></highlight> property you can add any customization to the Box component.
-Check the `StyleObjects` section for detailed info.
+With the `styles` property, you can add any customization to the Box component.
+Check the [StyleObject](/theming/style-object) section for detailed info.

 ```jsx
 import { Box, ThemeProvider } from '@vtex/admin-ui'